The cancer may appear to be a lump, an itchy area, or a sore that does not heal.

 Redness or a change in skin color of the vulva may be precancerous (indicating that cancer is likely to eventually develop).

-Vulvar cancer usually causes unusual lumps or flat, red, or flesh-colored sores that can be seen and felt and that do not heal.
+Vulvar cancer usually causes unusual lumps or flat, smooth or rough, red, or flesh-colored sores that can be seen and felt and that do not heal.
 Sometimes the flat sores become scaly, discolored, or both.
 The surrounding tissue may contract and pucker.
+The sores may bleed.
 Melanomas may be bluish black or brown and raised.
 Some sores look like warts.

 Typically, vulvar cancer causes little discomfort, but itching is common.
 Eventually, the lump or sore may bleed or produce a watery discharge (weep).
 These symptoms should be evaluated promptly by a doctor.

 Doctors diagnose vulvar cancer by taking a sample of the abnormal skin and examining it (biopsy).
 The biopsy enables doctors to determine whether the abnormal skin is cancerous or just infected or irritated.
 The type of cancer, if present, can also be identified, helping doctors develop a treatment plan.
 If the skin abnormalities are not well-defined, doctors apply stains to the abnormal area to help determine where to take a sample of tissue for a biopsy.
-Alternatively, they may use an instrument with a binocular magnifying lens ( colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
-If women have symptoms related to the reproductive system (gynecologic... read more ) to examine the surface of the vulva.
+Alternatively, they may use an instrument with a binocular magnifying lens (colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more ) to examine the surface of the vulva—a procedure called colposcopy.

 Doctors stage vulvar cancer based on how large it is, where it is, and whether it has spread to nearby lymph nodes, which is determined during surgery to remove the cancer.
 Stages range from I (the earliest) to IV (advanced).

-Stage I: The cancer is confined to the vulva or perineum (the area between the opening of the vagina and the anus).
+Stage I: The cancer is confined to the vulva.

-Stage II: The cancer has spread to nearby tissues (the lower part of the urethra and/or vagina or to the anus) but not to the lymph nodes.
+Stage II: The cancer has spread to nearby tissues (the lower part of the urethra and/or vagina or to the anus) but not to nearby lymph nodes.